ckdelta/Udacity_SDC/P4_Advanced_Lane_Finding/README.md

 left_init < 210 or left_init > 390 or right_init > 1000 or right_init < 800
 ```

+left_init is the bottom x point, which is also used for car center calculation by:  (right_init+left_init)/2

 2) Moving average is very useful to make the result smooth.
 I choose window size as 5 and it looks good.
 ```python
         #Moving Average